Cost/Contract Management Lead:

 Allen Dadswell Construction Consultants

-CampbellReith with EHDC-RegenCo has been appointed as multi-disciplinary Consultant taking forward the Reserved Matters Application for the spine road and supporting infrastructure to unlock the development of 650 new homes and submitting an Outline Application for Phase 2 to extend the development by 215 additional units.
+CampbellReith with EHDC-RegenCo was appointed as multi-disciplinary Consultant taking forward the Reserved Matters Application for the spine road and supporting infrastructure to unlock the development of 650 new homes and submitting an Outline Application for Phase 2 to extend the development by 215 additional units.

 To enable the submission of the RMA for an efficient and appropriately located Spine Road we revised the existing masterplan to deliver enhanced placemaking (including a re-located local centre) and land value resulting in a successful section 73 (S73) application.
 The team is actively working with Homes England to develop the phasing and disposal strategy by identifying a haul road to facilitate construction access and minimise impact on the main spine.